 The small class size allows lots of opportunity for collaborative working and the children enjoy plenty of attention from the teaching staff.
 All National Curriculum subjects are taught.

-Pupils have their own Class Teachers (Mrs Sophie Taylor and Mrs Charlie Bullock) who have pastoral responsibility for the children in their care and teach English, Geography, History, RE and PSHE to their class.
+Pupils have their own Class Teachers (Mrs Sophie Taylor and Mrs Sara Jackson) who have pastoral responsibility for the children in their care and teach English, Geography, History, RE and PSHE to their class.
 Specialist teachers take classes for Music, Art, DT, French, Computing, PE, Swimming and Drama.
 The curriculum is differentiated within the classroom to meet the needs of each child and there is very good SEN provision for those requiring further support.

 The children are taught in their class for all lessons except Maths, where they are divided into sets; the same curriculum is taught in each set, but the pace of teaching will vary, with more challenging work being set for the more able and extra support and reinforcement work being offered for those pupils who need it.
 The children are taught as a whole year group for Sport, PE and Swimming.